-Companies that have fallen behind in this way create strategic opportunity for other businesses that are ready to adopt the new practices encompassed by the term, “Total Talent Management” (TTM).
+Companies that have fallen behind in this way create opportunity for other businesses that are ready to adopt the new practices by the term, “Total Talent Management” (TTM).
 Staffing Industry analysts describe total talent management as follows:

 “The concept of TTM integrates and engages the full range of talent sources, from traditional employees to a wide variety of non-employee workers including temporary workers, independent contractors/consultants/ freelancers, volunteers, outsourced resources, and even non-human options such as robots, drones and cognitive computing applications.”